SAFEHR-data/FlowEHR/README.md

 3. Run `make infrastructure`

-    To bootstrap Terraform, and deploy all infrastructure and apps, run
+    To bootstrap Terraform, and deploy all infrastructure, run

     ```bash
     make infrastructure
     ```

-    Alternatively, you can deploy just core infrastructure:
+    Alternatively, if you just want to deploy transform infrastructure but not serve:

     ```bash
-    make infrastructure-core
+    make infrastructure-transform
     ```

     You can also deploy other individual infrastructure modules, as well as destroy and other operations.
 To see all options: